 - a.
 Americans with Disabilities Act: Provides comprehensive civil rights to individuals with disabilities in the areas of employment, public accommodations, state and local government services and telecommunications.
 The Act requires certain buildings or other facilities that receive Federal funds to be designed, constructed or altered in accordance with standards that insure accessibility to and use by physically handicapped people. - b.
-Section 504: Section 504 of the Rehabilitation Act of 1973 prohibits discrimination in federally assisted programs on the basis of handicap.
+Section 504: Section 504 of the Rehabilitation Act of 1973 applies to new construction and substantial rehabilitation of housing projects with 15 or more units. - c.
+The Fair Housing Act: The design and construction requirements of the Fair Housing Act apply to all new multifamily housing consisting of four or more units.